-In summary, proposals should demonstrate a high probability of quickly identifying and realizing product-market fit between an end user and the proposed solution.

-Though this topic is truly 'Open', i.e., agnostic of industry, technology, and problem area, the known interest areas for which potential AF Customers and/or funding have already been identified to facilitate streamlined customer discovery, are broken out into broad AF S&T Strategic Capabilities found in Section 2.1.
+In summary, proposals should demonstrate a high probability of quickly identifying and realizing productmarket fit between an end user and the proposed solution.
+Though this topic is truly 'Open', i.e., agnostic of industry, technology, and problem area, the known interest areas for which potential AF Customers and/or funding have already been identified to facilitate streamlined customer discovery are broken out into broad AF S&T Strategic Capabilities found in Section 2.1.

-PHASE I: Determine, insofar as possible, the scientific and technical merit and feasibility of ideas that appear to have commercial potential.
-Additionally, must validate the product-market fit between the proposed solution and a potential AF stakeholder.
-Conduct a feasibility study by defining a clear, immediately actionable plan to demonstrate value and mitigate risk for the proposed solution and AF customer.
+PHASE I: Determine the scientific and technical merit and the feasibility of ideas that have commercial potential.
+Validate the product-market fit between the proposed solution and a potential USAF stakeholder and define a clear and immediately actionable research and development plan for adaptation of the proposed solution to meet a DAF customer need.
 This feasibility study should: